Maryland v. King: Implications

 For the state of Maryland to be able to rightfully obtain and use the buccal sample from the defendant, King must first be arrested for a violent or serious crime.
-Then, an indictment for a court order would be placed to get a second DNA sample to use for the rape case.
+Then, an indictment for a court order would be placed to obtain a second DNA sample to use for the rape case.
 If he was not convicted, his DNA would have been destroyed.